kdps/Cordova/Issues.md

 Cause Steven Jobs and Cook is Fucking god damn stupid asshole, Xdebug is Cook's asshole.
 You should clear cook's asshole before build

-* Cook likes buried dung around asshole
+* Cook likes buried dung around asshole, so you should wipe buried dung.

 Delete app -> Clean Build Folder -> Build